Drug Treatment in Asheville and Surrounding Areas in North Carolina

 Lighting the Road to Lasting Sobriety

 October Road in North Carolina has a wide range of opioid addiction treatment programs for those who want to achieve and maintain lifelong sobriety.
-We have two outpatient drug rehab locations in Asheville and Charlotte, and both can address your needs through a variety of programs tailored to your unique needs.
-These programs are overseen by knowledgeable, experienced clinicians, including psychotherapists, behavioral health specialists, and other rehab experts.
+Our outpatient drug rehab location is conveniently located in Asheville, and staff there can address your needs through a variety of programs tailored to your unique situation.
+Our programs are overseen by knowledgeable, experienced clinicians, including psychotherapists, behavioral health specialists, and other rehab experts.